paulscherrerinstitute/cam_server/README.md

 ### REST API

 #### Camera server API

+**WARNING**: Please note that for normal users, only the **Pipeline server API** should be used.
+The Camera server API is used by the underlying infrastructure to provide camera images to the pipeline server.

 In the API description, localhost and port 8888 are assumed.
 Please change this for your specific case.